autonity/docs.autonity.org/concepts/ofd/index.md

 ## Protocol configuration

-Slashing penalties for an _offending validator_ are computed by the protocol based on the offending validator's _aggregated inactivity score_, its _offence_ history, if it is on _probation_, and the total number of offences committed in the current and preceding epoch by other committee members, i.e. a _collusion degree_.
+Slashing penalties for an _offending validator_ are computed by the protocol based on the offending validator's _aggregated inactivity score_, its _offence_ history, if it is on _probation_, and the total number of offences committed in the current epoch by other committee members, i.e. a _collusion degree_.
 For the omission fault parameters see [slashing protocol configuration](/concepts/ofd/#slashing-protocol-configuration) beneath.

 Applied slashing penalties cover withholding of ATN staking rewards and NTN Newton inflation rewards proportional to the % of offline blocks in the epoch, probation, jailing, and slashing a percentage of stake.
 Slashing and probation scale up quadratically by the number of repeated offences.